-The cane is the most widely used assistive device, and in the United States alone, more than 4 million people use them.
+The cane is the most widely used assistive device with more than 4 million users in the U.S. alone.
 Canes support up to 25% of a person’s weight and may prevent falls.
 The two types of canes available are single-point canes and quad canes.

-Proper fitting of underarm crutches requires two adjustments.
+Proper fitting of underarm crutches requires two adjustments:

-- Overall height (from rubber tip to underarm pad).
+- Overall height (from rubber tip to underarm pad)

-- The distance from the hand grip to the underarm support.
+- The distance from the hand grip to the underarm support

-With the overall height adjusted properly, then adjust the handgrip position to provide approximately a 20 to 30 degree bend in the elbow.
-This can usually be achieved by again having the user stand straight as described above with eyes straight ahead, shoulders squared and arms hanging relaxed at the sides.
+With the overall height adjusted properly, adjust the handgrip position to provide approximately a 20 to 30 degree bend in the elbow.
+This can usually be achieved by having the user stand straight as described above with eyes straight ahead, shoulders squared and arms hanging relaxed at the sides.
 Then place the crutch vertically beside the user and adjust the handgrip to a position slightly above the wrist.
 This adjustment technique will encourage the user to support most of the weight with the hands and arms, not the underarms.
 This is very important.
 Prolonged and excessive pressure on the underarm will cause severe soreness and possible numbness and paralysis of the arm.

-There are several methods of using crutches.
-These methods are called crutch gaits.
-The choice of gaits and the gait training is usually performed by your Physician or Therapist.
+There are several methods of using crutches called crutch “gaits”.
+The choice of gaits and the gait training is usually performed by a physician or therapist.
 The most frequent need for crutches is to relieve all weight bearing on one leg.
-For this situation your Doctor or Therapist will probably want you to use the Three-Point Gait.
-This method might be described as an “Assisted Hop’.
+For this situation a physician or therapist will probably want you to use the Three-Point Gait.
+This method might be described as an “assisted hop.”